Julia Rose Sizzles In A White Bikini On Instagram

-Julia Rose has been flaunting her toned bod in a variety of pics lately on Instagram and in her newest share, the hottie rocked a white bikini and a dark hat.
+Julia Rose has been flaunting her toned body in a variety of pics lately on Instagram and in her newest share, she rocked a white bikini and a dark hat.

-The stunner posed poolside and struck the Bambi pose with her knees spread apart.
-Julia placed her hands on the top of her chest and glanced at the camera with a sultry expression on her face with her lips parted.
+Julia posed poolside and struck the Bambi pose with her knees spread apart.
+She placed her hands on the top of her chest and glanced at the camera with a sultry expression on her face with her lips parted.

-The model’s bikini top had a classic triangle-cut and her bottoms had extra long side straps that fell down her upper thighs.
+The model’s bikini top had a classic triangle-cut and her bottoms had extra-long side straps that fell down her upper thighs.
 She completed her look with a baseball hat with white writing on the brim.
-Her cleavage was hard to miss and her toned abs were on show.
-In addition, her “Just Breathe” writing tattoo on her left ribs were prominent in the shot.
+Her cleavage was hard to miss and her abs were on display.
+In addition, her “Just Breathe” tattoo on her left ribs was prominent in the shot.

-Julia wore her hair down and her blond locks cascaded around her shoulders.
-Plus, her colorful makeup application included dark eyeshadow, mascara, and glossy pink lipstick.
-In addition, her light pink manicure added to the feminine vibes.
-She kept things simple with no other accessories and kept the focus on her physique.
+Julia wore her hair down, letting her blond locks cascade around her shoulders.
+Her colorful makeup application included dark eyeshadow, mascara, and glossy pink lipstick.
+Furthermore, her light pink manicure added to the feminine vibes.
+She kept things simple with no other accessories, maintaining the focus on her physique.

-The pool that the hottie posed next to was thin and rectangular with wooden lounge chairs placed on the side of the patio.
-The house behind Julia had large floor-to-ceiling windows on both levels with archways underneath the outdoor balcony.
+The pool that Julia posed next to was thin and rectangular with wooden lounge chairs placed on the side of the patio.
+The house behind her had large floor-to-ceiling windows on both levels with archways underneath the outdoor balcony.
 It didn’t look like there was much sun out when the image was shot, although the model was still well-illuminated and her tan looked great.

-Moreover, the sensation tagged Shag Mag in the post to promote her publication.
+The social media influencer tagged Shag Mag in the post to promote her publication.

 The update has been liked over 294,000 times so far and her many adoring fans took to the comments section to gush about her good looks.
-Many people focused on responding to her caption.
+Many people directly responded to her caption.

 “I hope you are staying healthy and you have a fantastic day,” wrote an admirer.